coremaze/Plasma-Writeup/README.md

-# Cracking Picroma Plasma Without Cracking it
+# Restoring Picroma Plasma Without Patching it

 ## and Reverse Engineering an Unknown Instruction Set